gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Allow a `Binary` to be attached to a publication.
 - Update publication so that a binary's include, link and runtime files are published.

+## Introduce native functional source sets

+This story reworks the existing C++ source set concepts to reuse the concept of a *functional* source set from the new JVM language DSL.
+This will allow a binary to be built from more than one language, and later stories will build on this to add support for specific languages.

+- Change `CppSourceSet` to extend `LanguageSourceSet`.
+- Add a mutable `NativeBinary.source` property of type `DomainObjectCollection<LanguageSourceSet>`.
+- Change the C++ plugin to add a component's source sets to each of the component's binaries.
+- Change the C++ plugin to add a `CppCompile` instance for each `CppSourceSet` added to a native binary.
+- Change the `cpp-exe` and `cpp-lib` plugins to:
+    - Add a `sources.main` functional source set
+    - Add a `sources.main.cpp` C++ source set.
+    - Wire the `sources.main.cpp` source set into the `main` executable/library.
+- Remove `CppExtension` and `org.gradle.plugins.binaries.model.SourceSet`.

+### User visible changes

+To adjust the by-convention layout:

+    apply plugin: 'cpp-lib'

+    source {
+        main {
+            cpp {
+                source.srcDirs = 'src'
+            }
+        }
+    }

+To define custom source sets and components:

+    apply plugin: `cpp`

+    source {
+        util {
+        }
+        app {
+            cpp.libs << libraries.util
+        }
+        windows {
+        }
+    }

+    libraries {
+        util {
+            source source.util
+        }
+        app {
+            source source.app
+        }
+    }

+### Open issues

+- Use rules to imply the type of each child of a functional source set.
+- Define a functional source set for each component.
+- Separate C++ header file source set type.

-# Compile C source files using the C compiler
+## Compile C source files using the C compiler

 This story adds support for C source files as inputs to native binaries.

-- Add `c` and `c++` source set types and allow these to be attached as inputs to a native binary.
+- Add a `CSourceSet` interface.
 - Add a `CCompile` task type.
-- Change the `cpp` plugin to add a `CppCompile` instance for each C++ source set added to a native binary.
-- Change the `cpp` plugin to add a `CCompile` instance for each C source set added to a native binary.
+- Change the `cpp` plugin to add a `CCompile` instance for each `CSourceSet` added to a native binary.
 - Change the visual C++ toolchain to:
+    - Not use `/EHsc` when compiling any source.
-    - Use `/TC` to force source language to C for all source files in a `c` source set.
+    - Use `/TC` to force source language to C for all files in a C source set.
-    - Don't use C++ options when compiling C source files.
-    - Use `/TP` to force source language to C++ for all source files in a `c++` source set.
+    - Use `/TP` to force source language to C++ for all files in a C++ source set.
 - Change the GCC toolchain to:
-    - Use `gcc` to compile all source files in a `c` source set.
+    - Use `gcc` to compile all source files in a C source set.
 Should also use `-x c` to force source language to C.
-    - Use `g++` to compile all source files in a `c++` source set.
+    - Use `g++` to compile all source files in a C++ source set.
 Should also use `-x c++` to force source language to C++.
-- Invoke the C compiler for all source files in a `c` source set type, and the C++ compiler for all source files in a `cpp` source set type.

-## Open issues
+### Open issues

 - Need a 'cross-platform' and 'platform-specific' source set.
-- Add input source sets to binaries.
-- Move source sets from `cpp.sourceSets` container to `source` container.
 - Add a convention for C and C++ source directories.
 - Add compile dependencies to each source set.
 - Add link dependencies to each source set, use these to infer the link dependencies of the binary.
 - Should probably not use `g++` to link when there is no C++ source included in a binary.
-- Must use the C compiler and C++ compiler from the same toolchain for a given binary.
 - Need separate compiler options for C and C++.
 - Need shared compiler options for C and C++.
 - Need to manually define C++ and C source sets.
 - Need to compose assembler/C/C++ source sets.
-- Allow the C compiler executable for a toolchain to be specified.
+- The "by-convention" plugins need to add "main" C and headers source sets.
+- Change `NativeDependencySet` to handle separate C and C++ headers.
+- Rework the plugins so that there is something like:
+    - A `cpp-lang` plugin, which adds support for C++ source sets and compiling them to object files.
+    - A `c-lang` plugin, which adds support for C source sets and compiling them to object files
+    - An `assembler-lang` plugin, which adds support for assembler source sets and compiling them to object files.
+    - A `native-binaries` plugin, which adds the base support for native binaries and components.
+    - A `native-library` and `native-application` plugin, which adds by-convention support for a main library or main application.

-## Test cases
+### Test cases

 - Build breaks when C++ source file cannot be compiled.
 - Build breaks when C source file cannot be compiled.
 - Build breaks when a binary cannot be linked, for each type of binary.
 - C compilation is incremental wrt C source files, header files and compiler settings.
 - Mixed C/C++ binary, for each type of binary.
+- Project has mixed C and C++ header files.

-# Build a binary from assembler source files
+## Build a binary from assembler source files

 This story adds support for using assembler source files as inputs to a native binary.

-- Add an `assembler` source set type and allow these to be added to a native binary.
+- Add an `AssemblerSourceSet` type and allow these to be added to a native binary.
 - Add an `Assemble` task type.
 - Change the `cpp` plugin to add an `Assemble` instance for each assembler source set added to a native binary.
 - Change the visual C++ toolchain to: